James Bentley (rugby league)

 He played for the Bradford Bulls in the Championship.
-Bentley played for St Helens in the Betfred Super League and spent time on loan from Saints at the Sheffield Eagles and the Leigh Centurions in the Betfred Championship.
+Bentley played for St Helens in the Super League and spent time on loan from Saints at the Sheffield Eagles and the Leigh Centurions in the Championship.

 Background

 Bentley was born in Leeds, West Yorkshire, England.

 Playing career

 Early career

 Bentley started his path towards a professional Rugby League career at Featherstone Rovers in the scholarship ranks after coming from nearby, Oulton Raiders.
 After his first season with the club, no game time and a change of coaching staff, he followed the fellow coaching staff to Bradford Bulls.

 Bradford Bulls

 Bentley came up through the Bradford Bulls academy and made his initial appearance for the Bradford Bulls in 2016 against the Castleford Tigers in a pre season game and went on to make sporadic appearances throughout 2016.
 Bentley cemented his place in the Bradford Bulls first team in 2017.
 Despite the club's 12 point deduction, Bentley impressed scoring 18 tries.
 After the Bradford Bulls were relegated, Bentley signed for Super League side St. Helens.